ericoc/indego.ericoc.com/readme.md

 at each of the 179+ (and growing) stations on the OpenDataPhilly website:
 - [https://www.opendataphilly.org/dataset/bike-share-stations](https://www.opendataphilly.org/dataset/bike-share-stations)

-Additionally, I began graphing the data because I was very impressed by [Dr. Randal Olson's](https://www.randalolson.com) blog, visualizing the data from each station:
+I began graphing the data because I was very impressed by [Dr. Randal Olson's](https://www.randalolson.com) blog, visualizing the data from each station:
 - [Visualizing Indego bike share usage patterns in Philadelphia](https://randalolson.com/2015/07/18/visualizing-indego-bike-share-usage-patterns-in-philadelphia/)
 - [Analyzing the health of Philadelphia's bike share system](https://randalolson.com/2015/08/15/analyzing-the-health-of-philadelphias-bike-share-system/)